MK316/Collaboration26/final-project/README.md

 **Part I:**
 1. GitHub repository (📍Add 'mk316' as collaborator): name the repository as 📍'**Myproject**'
 2. **📍README.md** project description: project descripion
+3. Video intro (2 min.): Provide a two-minute video introduction to your lesson, either self-recorded or AI-generated, at least 24 hours before your presentation.
 4. Streamlit app deployment link: link these early as a table format with activities, duration, levels, and app link
 5. 50-minute lesson plan: 📍**lessonplan.md**